 an educational webinar

-This webinar, designed specifically for BC Family Physicians, will examine opioid sparing approaches in the context of primary care for non-cancer pain.
-Webinar attendees are invited to participate in an optional focus group discussion at the end of each webinar to discuss perceptions of opioid sparing pain management.
+This webinar, designed specifically for BC Family Physicians, examined opioid sparing approaches in the context of primary care for non-cancer pain.
+Webinar attendees were invited to participate in an optional focus group discussion at the end of each webinar to discuss perceptions of opioid sparing pain management.

 - Describe and differentiate the evidence regarding opioid analgesia for serious acute injury vs. minor acute injury and chronic pain;

 - Assess the utility and limitations of risk prediction tools;